-Trainees should learn that effective implementation of the provisions of the Ship Security Plan requires that drills be conducted at least once every three months.
+Trainees should learn that the effective implementation of the provisions of the ship security plan requires that drills be conducted at least once every three months.
 In addition, in cases where more than 25 percent of the ship's personnel have been changed, at any one time, with personnel that have not previously participated in any drill on that ship within the last 3 months, a drill should be conducted within one week of the change.
 These drills should test individual elements of the plan such as:

-- damage to, or destruction of, the ship or of a port facility, e.g., by explosive devices, arson, sabotage or vandalism; - hijacking or seizure of the ship or of persons on board; - attacks by armed robbers; - > tampering with cargo, essential ship equipment, systems, or ship stores; - unauthorized access or use, including presence of stowaways; - smuggling weapons or equipment, including weapons of mass destruction; - use of the ship to carry persons intending to cause a security incident, or their equipment; - use of the ship itself as a weapon or as a means to cause damage or destruction; - > attacks from seaward while at berth or at anchor; and - > attacks while at sea.
+- damage to, or destruction of, the ship or of a port facility, e.g. by explosive devices, arson, sabotage or vandalism; - hijacking or seizure of the ship or of persons on board; - attacks by armed robbers; - > tampering with cargo, essential ship equipment or systems or ship's stores; - unauthorized access or use, including presence of stowaways; - smuggling weapons or equipment, including weapons of mass destruction; - > use of the ship to carry persons intending to cause a security incident, or their equipment; - use of the ship itself as a weapon or as a means to cause damage or destruction; - > attacks from seaward while at berth or at anchor; and - attacks while at sea.

-Various types of exercises involving participation of ship security personnel should be carried out at least once each calendar year with no more than 18 months between the exercises.
+Various types of exercises that may include participation of Company Security Officers, Port Facility Security Officers, relevant authorities of Contracting Governments as well as Ship Security Officers, if available, should be carried out at least once each calendar year with no more than 18 months between the exercises.
 These exercises should test communications, coordination, resource availability, and response.
 These exercises may be:

 - full scale or live;

-- > tabletop simulation or seminar; or
+- tabletop simulation or seminar; or

-- combined with other exercises held such as search and rescue or emergency response exercises.
+- > combined with other exercises held such as search and rescue or emergency response exercises.